rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * **Warrington Central Station**

 A couple of locations are less clear:
 * **Hawarden** - this rain gauge cannot be located at Hawarden Station (in North Wales) or anywhere nearby.
-The rainfall sheets give the altitude of the gauge as just 35 ft, where Hawarden Station and the town of Hawarden is at around 250 ft. *Hawarden Bridge* railway bridge across the River Dee (2-3 miles from Hawarden itself) seems a possible site for the gauge at about the right altitude.
+The rainfall sheets give the elevation of the gauge as just 35 ft, where Hawarden Station and the town of Hawarden is at around 250 ft. *Hawarden Bridge* railway bridge across the River Dee (2-3 miles from Hawarden itself) seems a possible site for the gauge at about the right elevation.
 * **Oldham Honeywell Lane** - the only connection to MS&LR at this site is its bridge over the [Oldham, Ashton and Guide Bridge Railway](https://en.wikipedia.org/wiki/Oldham,_Ashton_and_Guide_Bridge_Railway), which was another MS&LR joint venture railway.
 The bridge or nearby sidings may be the location of this rain gauge.

 ## Other Rain Gauge Locations